kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 Before proceeding:

-- Read [mariadb standard replication](/docs/guides/mariadb/clustering/overview) to learn about MariaDB Standard Replication.
+- Read [this](/docs/guides/mariadb/clustering/overview/#mariadb-standard-replication) to learn about MariaDB Standard Replication.

 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).
+- Now, install KubeDB operator in your cluster following the steps [here](/docs/setup/README.md).

 - To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
 Run the following command to prepare your cluster for this tutorial: